lugatuic/lug-docs/rfc0000-lug-constitution.md

 ### 3.1 Eligibility

-Membership is open to any student, faculty, staff, or alumni of the University of Illinois at Chicago (UIC) and shall be free of discrimination based on gender, race, religion, physical disability, sexual orientation, or national origin.
+Membership is open to any student, faculty, staff, or alumni of the University of Illinois at Chicago (UIC) and shall be free of discrimination based on gender, race, religion, physical disability, sexual orientation, or national origin in accordance to the Board  of Trustee's policies regarding nondiscrimination.

 ### 3.2 Standing